Get

 Dogs may also flip their food bowl if they’re uncomfortable with their environment.
 This could be due to a change in the home, such as a new baby or pet, or something as simple as a new piece of furniture being added to the room.
 If your dog is flipping their bowl because of environmental changes, it’s important to make sure they have a safe and comfortable place to eat.

-Some dogs may flip their bowls because they’re trying to show dominance over other animals in the home.
-This is usually seen in multi-dog households where there is a hierarchy among the dogs.
-If your dog is flipping their bowl to show dominance, it’s important to provide them with separate eating areas so they don’t feel threatened by other animals.
+Some dogs may flip their bowls because they’re being territorial or competing for resources over other animals in the home.
+This is usually seen in multi-dog households.
+If your dog is flipping their bowl due to resource competition, it’s important to provide them with separate eating areas so they don’t feel threatened by other animals.

 angry dog protecting food plate dog growling by steel plate